 Importers and manufacturers also need to provide compliance documents such as the Declaration of Conformity (DoC), user instructions, and a technical file.

 Declaration of Conformity (DoC)

-- Name and address of the manufacturer/importer
+2. Name and address of the manufacturer or his authorised representative:

 1. Instructions on how to install the product